dhonus/jellyfin-tui/README.md

 You can search globally by switching to the Search tab.
 The search is case insensitive and will search for artists, albums and tracks.
 It will pull **everything** without pagination, so it may take a while to load if you have a large library.
 This was done because jellyfin won't allow me to search for tracks without an artist or album assigned, which this client doesn't support.

 ![image](.github/search.png)

+### Offline
+A local copy of commonly used data is stored in a local database.
+This speeds up load times and allows you to use the program offline.
+Also, playing a downloaded song will play the local copy instead of streaming it, saving bandwidth.
+ Data is **updated in the background** every 10 minutes, you can also force an update in the global popup menu.

+Downloading music is very simple, just **press 'd' on a track**, or album.

+#### Offline mode
+Jellyfin-tui will automatically start in offline mode if it can't reach the server.
+You can also force offline mode by running the program with the `--offline` flag.

 ### Recommendations
 Due to the nature of the project and jellyfin itself, there are some limitations and things to keep in mind: